Tips for Would-Be Authors (and Speakers)

 • Look for a publisher who has a track record with the market for whom you want to write.
 If you don’t know who your market is, you’re probably not ready to write yet.

 • Check out books that look like the kind you hope to write, or how you’d like your book to look when it’s done.
 Consider the readability, white space, layout, cover design, illustrations, even the typeface or font they use.
 (This step is easier if you have an actual brick-and-mortar bookstore nearby, especially one that has a section with a selection of books in the genre you plan to write.)
 Also consider the suitability of the content for ePublishing—most will be fine but not all content translates well, especially books that include a number of charts, maps, or some illustrations.

 • When proposing your book to a publisher:

 • make your intent clear (why you’re writing it)

 • indicate your market (as specifically as possible)

-• and describe your background (whatever credibility you have behind what you’ve written or plan to write, including your own experience, observations, and research).
+• describe your background (establishes credibility behind what you’ve written or plan to write, including your education, personal or professional experience, observations, and research).

 If you have a table of contents, or have identified specific topics, include these as well.